wlvh/RBT/README.md

 OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-Commercial License

-Companies or organizations that wish to use this code for commercial purposes must obtain a commercial license.
-Please contact [your email] for more details.

 ### Commercial License